 events they do not use.

-enable them to run legacy applications and have read/write access to the Cisco
+to run legacy applications and have read/write access to the Cisco registry

-registry keys that the desktop applications use.
-To set user privileges to
+keys that the desktop applications use.
+To set user privileges to enable users

-enable users to run CTI OS Agent Desktop and CTI OS Supervisor Desktop for
+to run CTI OS Agent Desktop and CTI OS Supervisor Desktop, an administrator

 Start > Run.